+The male patient is mostly forgotten about in the evaluation for a couple having problems with infertility.
+They are often time just looked at as a sperm donor.
 Male infertility is rarely spoken about, but it accounts for nearly 50% of infertility and affects about 7% of the male population.
-Most urologist and endocrinologist do not having training in male infertility.
-It's paramount that a urologist that is specifically trained to treat men with fertility problems evaluate and treat the male.
+Most urologists and endocrinologists do not have training in male infertility.
+It’s paramount that a urologist that is specifically trained to treat men with fertility problems evaluate and treat the male.
 We have an extensive protocol for helping men overcome infertility.

 Our Goals for Evaluation